quancs/UPSimulator/README.md

 ```

 ## Membrane Property
-Membrane property is some property on the membrane, including polarity, thickness, and other properties.
+Membrane property is some property on the membrane, including **polarity**, **thickness**, **status in tissue-like P system**, and other properties.
 Membrane property can be used to restrict the execution of rules.
 And the execution of rules can change properties as well.
-In the case below, r1 will execute while property 'a' of B equals to 1, and r2 will change the property 'a' to 2.
+In the case below, r1 will execute while property 'p' of B equals to 1, and r2 will change the property 'p' to 2.

 ```
 Membrane B{
-	Property a=1;
+	Property p=1;
-	Rule r1= <a=1> a -> b;
+	Rule r1= <p=1> a -> b;
-	Rule r2= b -> <a=2>;
+	Rule r2= b -> <p=2>;
 }
 ```
 Membrane properties can also be written in instances.

 ## Tunnels
 Tunnel is a path between two membranes, and it can be used to transfer objects.
 Tunnels can be defined in following way: